HomeGenie

 Think beyond the "Smart Home"

-At its core, HomeGenie is a powerful router for signals.
-It takes raw data from sensors, switches, and web services, and gives you the tools to shape that data into anything you can imagine.
+At its core, HomeGenie is a powerful signal router.
+It takes raw data from sensors, switches, and web services, and gives you the canvas to shape that data into anything you can imagine.
 By combining Automation Programs and UI Widgets, you can transform HomeGenie into:

-You don't just "use" HomeGenie; you build with it.
+You don't just "use" HomeGenie; you create with it.

 How it works: Programmable Features